phil-opp/blog_os/posts/DRAFT-paging.md

 ```
 First we mask bits 12-51 and then convert the physical address to the corresponding frame number (through `>> 12`).
 We don't need to respect any sign extension here since it only exists for virtual addresses.

 To model the various flags, we will use the [bitflags] crate.
 Unfortunately the official version depends on the standard library as `no_std` is still unstable.
 But since it does not actually require any `std` functions, it's pretty easy to create a `no_std` version.
 You can find it here [here][bitflags fork].
-To add it as a dependency add the following to your `Cargo.toml`:
+To add it as a dependency, add the following to your `Cargo.toml`:

 [bitflags]: /TODO
 [bitflags fork]: /TODO